-This is something that so many community pros actually miss.
-The idea (or, I'd argue, myth) that community is nebulous and un-trackable means even experienced CMs seem to default to hypothesizing about their community in the dark.
-But it doesn't have to be that way.
+This is something many community pros miss.
+The idea (or myth) that community is nebulous and un-trackable means even experienced CMs seem to default to hypothesizing about their community in the dark.

+It doesn't have to be that way.
 In this research phase, you will:

 In this phase you will:

-Once you've waded into the strategizing process (and have some research and recommendations to show for it) this phase will take place continuously throughout the rest of the process.
+Once you've waded into the strategizing process (and have some research and recommendations to show for it), this phase will take place continuously throughout the rest of the process.